 INTEREST EXPENSE.
-Interest expense increased by \$3.1 million, or 225.3%, to \$4.5 million in 2020 from \$1.4 million in 2019, principally due to a full year of our credit facility with Bank Hapoalim and convertible unsecured promissory notes in the aggregate principal amount of \$5,000,000 (the "Notes") that we issued to the Investors, compared to a partial year of such interest expense in 2019 and an increase in the foreign currency translation losses related to long-term debt included in interest expense.
+Interest expense increased by \$3.1 million, or 225.3%, to \$4.5 million in 2020 from \$1.4 million in 2019, principally due to a full year of our credit facility with Bank Hapoalim and the "Notes" that we issued to the Investors, compared to a partial year of such interest expense in 2019 and an increase in the foreign currency translation losses related to long-term debt included in interest expense.

 NET LOSS ATTRIBUTABLE TO COMMON STOCKHOLDERS.
-Net loss was \$13.6 million, or \$(0.46) per basic and diluted share, for 2020 as compared to net loss of \$12.0 million, or \$(0.59) per basic and diluted share, for the same period in 2019.
-The decrease in the net loss was due primarily to the reasons described above.
+Net loss attributable to common stockholders was \$13.6 million, or \$(0.46) per basic and diluted share, for 2020 as compared to net loss of \$12.0 million, or \$(0.59) per basic and diluted share, for the same period in 2019.
+The decrease in the net loss was due primarily to the reasons described above